 - Integral role of FASN in three key drivers of NASH.
-FASN is a key enzyme in de novo lipogenesis (DNL), the biochemical pathway responsible for production of palmitate resulting in excess liver fat buildup in NASH.
-It is also directly involved in inflammation and fibrosis. - Demonstrated improvement in both NASH resolution and fibrosis assessed by liver histology.
-Denifanstat has demonstrated statistically significant improvements relative to placebo in NASH resolution without worsening of fibrosis with ≥2-point reduction in NAS, and ≥2-point reduction in NAS without worsening of fibrosis in its FASCINATE-2 Phase 2b clinical trial. - Comprehensive improvements across biomarkers.
-Our clinical trial data to date have shown that denifanstat at the 50mg once daily dose level improves non-invasive biomarkers of NASH across liver fat, inflammation, and fibrosis-three major drivers of disease-and biomarkers of cardiometabolic health.
-In our FASCINATE-2 Phase 2b clinical trial, we demonstrated improvements in MRI-PDFF, alanine aminotransferase (ALT), and FibroScan AST (FAST) score.

-• Rigorous development strategy.
-Our denifanstat program began with in-house discovery of a proprietary portfolio of FASN inhibitors, followed by a comprehensive demonstration of activity in preclinical models, FASN inhibition in human clinical trials and improvement of critical biomarkers of NASH and has been generally well tolerated in the FASCINATE-1 trial at 25mg and 50mg dose levels once daily and the FASCINATE-2 Phase 2b clinical trial of biopsy-confirmed NASH patients.
+FASN is a key enzyme in de novo lipogenesis (DNL), the biochemical pathway responsible for production of palmitate resulting in excess liver fat buildup in NASH It is also directly involved in inflammation and fibrosis. - Comprehensive improvements across biomarkers.
+Our clinical trial data to date have shown that denifanstat at the 50mg once daily dose level improves non-invasive biomarkers of NASH across liver fat, inflammation, and fibrosis-three major drivers of disease-and biomarkers of cardiometabolic health. - Rigorous development strategy.
+Our denifanstat program began with in-house discovery of a proprietary portfolio of FASN inhibitors, followed by a comprehensive demonstration of activity in preclinical models, FASN inhibition in human clinical trials and improvement of critical biomarkers of NASH and has been generally well tolerated in the FASCINATE-1 trial at 25mg and 50mg dose levels once daily.
+We are currently focused on evaluating efficacy in the FASCINATE-2 Phase 2b clinical trial of biopsy-confirmed NASH patients.